0BAB1/ZynQ-Tutorial-Series/README.md

 In the video's directory you will find:

-- commands.sh : a file NOT FOR EXECUTION with a list of the commands alongside some tips
+- commands.sh : a file (*NOT MEANT FOR EXECUTION*) with a list of the commands alongside some tips

 IMPORTANT NOTE : do not use xil_printf() but rather printf() to handle the display of floats correctly.

-## Ressources
+## Blog Post

+There is no blog post for this one, but here are some resources :

 - [Learn a LOT more on Linux for embedded application and FPGA on the Zynq book PDF (from page 385 chapter 22 to chapter 24)](https://is.muni.cz/el/1433/jaro2015/PV191/um/The_Zynq_Book_ebook.pdf)
 - [Download Petalinux Here](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-design-tools.html)